ASHISH-KUMAR-888/pokemon/README.md

   some background effect and hover effect on Pokemons.

-* I used Tailwind Css and axios in this project.
+* I used Tailwind CSS and Axios in this project.